citybound/citybound/game/environment/vegetation/README.md

 * Plants in a rainforest are super-green and lush
 * Citybound should reflect the myriad of diversity in the plant kingdom, both natural and artificial

-* When a new game starts the city will have been pre-planted with foliage
+* When a new game starts the city will have been pre-planted with vegetation
-* The player will build on, over, and around this extant foliage
+* The player will build on, over, and around this extant vegetation
-* Foliage may be planted or uprooted as the player zones their city
+* Vegetation may be planted or uprooted as the player zones their city
 * The foliage of a city literally breathes, evolves, and grows

 ### Plant Types